iamgabrieltv/IamChat/README.md

 #

-A chat app using SvelteKit, Tailwind CSS and DaisyUI for the Frontend and Firebase as a backend
+A chat app using SvelteKit, Tailwind CSS and DaisyUI for the Frontend and Supabase as a backend

 ## Developing